mannyinwang/Election_Audit_Analysis/README.md

 * The Party of the Candidates
 * Votes that were not counted and reason why.

-The above data points can further give insights to why a particular candidate won or why the turnout in a particular county was significantly higher than other counties.
+The above data points can further give insights to why a particular candidate won, why the turnout in a particular county was significantly higher than other counties and why some votes were not counted.